fiifidickson-tech/cutmind-mvp/backend/api_contract.md

 - All API responses must be stable and documented.
 - Any future changes require updating this file.
 - Request/response examples must be kept in sync with backend logic.
+- The tech pack returned by `/apply-rules` is a **draft** and must be reviewed before use in manufacturing.